 Design furniture fuses technology, art and functionality.
 It draws on technical improvements to push back the boundaries of traditional furniture.
 Design furniture is characterized by clean lines, precise shapes and great attention to detail.
 Environmental protection is an increasingly influential factor.

 True designer furniture, as sold at Scandinavia Design, doesn't exist without great personalities: because it takes singular people to create singular furniture.
 It also takes bold furniture designers who believe in the quality of their customers: "good design for good people".

-For a long time, the Europe of design split into two distinct traditions: one, Latin, dominated by Italy; the other, Nordic, dominated by Denmark and, to a lesser extent, Finland and Sweden.
-These two traditions, born in very different cultural, climatic, economic and technical contexts, have successively dominated the world: the Scandinavian from the 1930s to the 1970s; the Italian, from the 70s to the end of the 2000s.
+For a long time, the Europe of design split into two distinct traditions: one German-Italien; the other Nordic, dominated by Denmark 🇩🇰, Finland 🇫🇮 and Sweden 🇸🇪.
+These two approaches to design furniture were born in very different cultural, climatic, economic and technical contexts.

-To learn more about the subject, we invite you to explore this page.
+To find out more, we invite you to explore this page.

 Scandinavia Design gives you access to all of the Scandinavian design classics of yesterday, as well as all the exciting novelties of contemporary Scandinavian design.
 We added many creations from international design when they seemed to us marked by Nordic heritage and thus present consistency.
 Please do not hesitate to contact us with any questions.